-A major in physical education is designed primarily to prepare individuals to teach physical education in school settings.
-Students can receive teaching certification in elementary physical education and/or secondary physical education.
+A major in physical education is designed primarily to prepare you to teach physical education in school settings.
+You can receive teaching certification in elementary physical education and/or secondary physical education.
 See the education department section for the elementary and secondary endorsement requirements.
+You'll study under highly credentialed faculty who will mentor you, and have the opportunity to work with state-of-the-art equipment in our human performance lab.

 Introduction to the field of kinesiology including aims, objectives, history, philosophy, programs, principles, basic concepts of organization and administration, professional organizations, and the relationship of Christian commitment to the field.(3 credits)